GAISSA-UPC/seaa2023_ect/README.md

 options:
   --experiment_name EXPERIMENT_NAME
                         The name of the MLflow experiment.
   -d DATA, --data DATA  Path to the dataset folder.
+The default is the data/dataset folder.
 ```

 The raw measurements for each architecture will be saved in the `data/metrics/raw/{local, cloud}/architecture_name` folder.